jaredjbarnes/SimpleGameEngine/README.md

 * Each mode will declare which systems are used in that mode.
 * Game mode will be what becomes the game.

-* Have a registry of components and systems within the developer tools for gaming.
-We can then serialize the world config with the urls instead of aliases.
-This should make building systems and components easy and flexible.
+* Make a serialize and deserialize method on both systems and components.
+* Make components and systems have a getSchema method to know how to configure.
+* Make a world loader that works with the current release tag on the repo.